-At a time when many record executives told Radio Rahim that his message was “too black” for radio airplay, Radio Rahim blazed the trail and pioneered the way for promoting Hip-Hop: In 1983, he was the first to implement what is now know as a “street team” to market the many award shows and new recording artists that he was producing, thus tranfsorming the streets into Hip-Hop’s market place.
+At a time when many record executives told Radio Rahim that his message was “too black” for radio airplay, Radio Rahim blazed the trail and pioneered the way for promoting Hip-Hop: In 1983, he was the first to implement what is now known as a “street team” to market the many award shows and new recording artists that he was producing, thus transforming the streets into Hip-Hop’s marketplace.

 Radio Rahim began working with Bailey’s Café in 2011, and is currently working as treasurer for the Coalition for Public Education and the Pulaski Nostrand Block Association; he is a member of the first Quincy Community Garden and a volunteer teacher/mentor at Paul Robeson High School.
 Radio Rahim is also one of the founding members of the September 17, 2011, Occupy Wall Street Movement.